 - Sports Coaching

 # Please note, not all courses are offered at each school.
-To find out the exact courses offered at each school, contact the school and ask for the VET Coordinator or Assistant Principal Curriculum.
+To find out the exact courses offered at each school, contact the school and ask for the Leader of learning/VET Coordinator or Assistant Principal Curriculum.

 All courses are dual accredited for the HSC as well as allowing students to continue their Nationally Recognised Training Qualification with TAFE, private providers or in some courses a credit towards their university entry.
 Most courses are at a Certificate II level, but some provide a Statement of Attainment towards a Certificate III.